0xPolygonID/js-sdk/README.md

-# Polygon ID JS SDK
+# Privado ID JS SDK

-SDK to work with Polygon ID using JavaScript and TypeScript languages.
+SDK to work with Privado ID using JavaScript and TypeScript languages.

 ## Usage